 2- Turn Off Unwanted Notifications

 Suppose you are working on something important & you get a notification on your smartphone.
-You thought it might be a text from your loved ones, so you went ahead to pick your phone just to find out it’s a notification from a shopping app.
+You thought it might be a text from your loved ones, so you went ahead to pick up your phone just to find out it was a notification from a shopping app.
 I don’t know about you but for me, it’s the epitome of distraction.
 Now it will take some time for me to get back to what I was working on.

 3- Delete Unwanted Media Files

 Have you ever seen how many selfies have you taken, just to capture that perfect pout?
 Or how many WhatsApp videos, gifs, or images, your phone has that you are not gonna need ever in your life?
 Surprisingly, most of us really don’t bother much about such things & later cry about our phones being slow or showing low storage warnings.